sampath-lab-ucla/Iris-docs/irisstructure/data-core.md

 ## Introduction
 Iris loads data into an array of the `iris.data.Datum` class and manages access to the data through the `iris.data.Handler` class.
-The